 12 Apostles - Great Ocean Road

-The 12 Apostles is one of Australia's most iconic attraction and an amazing year-round destination.
+The 12 Apostles is one of Australia's most iconic attractions and an amazing year-round destination.
 However, summer and even shoulder seasons often bring heavy crowds.
 Our article covers everything you should know before you go.
 Make sure to read our 7 Must-Do Things almost at the end of this guide.

 Read our tips about the best time to visit: